bekce/oauthly/README.md

 - Does NOT use Spring Security which means no configuration mess or cryptic class names
 - Fully supported oauth2 grant types: client credentials, authorization code, resource owner password, refresh token
 - Login, register and authorize client views with Bootstrap
-- JWT is used to issue tokens and cookies
+- JWT is used to issue tokens, authorization codes and cookies
 - Logged-in users are remembered with long-term safe cookies
 - Multiple client id and secret pairs are supported, managed by a view
 - Customizable expiry times for generated tokens (see `application.properties` file)
+- Implements reCAPTCHA on register page
 - OAuth2 scopes support
 - MongoDB backend
-- User info endpoint to retrieve the current user
-- Uses bcrypt for user passwords
+- Uses bcrypt for user passwords, freemarker for templating
-- Uses freemarker for templates
-- Implements csrf protection on login page

 ## Screenshots